danmachlenkin/FoodOrderAppRepo/README.md

 # Practice Project - Food Order App
-This project was built while i was taking the "React - The Complete Guide (incl Hooks, React Router, Redux)React - The Complete Guide (incl Hooks, React Router, Redux)" course at Udemy.
+This project was built while i was taking the "React - The Complete Guide (incl Hooks, React Router, Redux)" course at Udemy.
 I have built this project while coding along with the course instructor in order to implement the new things i've learned.